Ace1928/glyph_forge/SECURITY.md

 ## 🛡️ Reporting a Vulnerability

-To report a security vulnerability in ASCII Forge, please:
+To report a security vulnerability in Glyph Forge, please:

 1. **Email**: Send details to <ace1928@gmail.com> or <lloyd.handyside@neuroforge.io>
 2. **Include**: